 Leeuwarden is also known for having some lovely canals (like a lot of Dutch towns really!) and quite a bit of interesting (and legal) artistic graffiti.

-The mural above is of Maria Louise von Hessen Kassel and her husband Johan Willem Friso.
+The mural above is of Marie Louise von Hessen Kassel and her husband Johan Willem Friso.
 The mural shows how her children are at the base of all the current Kings and Queens in Europe.
-Have a look at this link for the full story of her line.
-2015 marks the 250th anniversary of her death, and the unveiling of this mural on the side of a restaurant was performed by the current Dutch King Willem Alexander.
+2015 was the 250th anniversary of her death, and the unveiling of this mural on the side of a restaurant was performed by the current Dutch King Willem Alexander.

 Just around the corner from this mural is the Princesshof, a ceramics museum.
 Maria Louise of the mural above lived in the building in the last years of her life and graphic artist M.C Escher was born here!